Creating a LoadBalancer Ingress on the Console

 For example, the default access URL of the Nginx application is /usr/share/nginx/html.
 When adding /test to the ingress forwarding policy, ensure the access URL of your Nginx application contains /usr/share/nginx/html/test.
 Otherwise, error 404 will be returned.

-• Destination Service: Select an existing Service or create a Service.
-Services that do not meet search criteria are automatically filtered out.
+- Destination Service: Select an existing Service or create a Service.
+Any Services that do not match the search criteria will be filtered out automatically.

 Parameter